 - Opened jars of vinegar-based salad dressings, jelly, relish, taco sauce, barbecue sauce, mustard, ketchup, olives, and peanut butter

 - Flour and nuts

 Refreeze: Thawed foods that still contain ice crystals may be refrozen.
 Thawed foods that do not contain ice crystals, but have been kept at 40 °F or below for two days or less, may be cooked, then refrozen or canned.

 If food has spoiled in a refrigerator or freezer because of a power failure, undesirable odors can develop.
 To eliminate odors, remove the food and wash the inside of the freezer with one tablespoon of baking soda in a quart of tap water, or with one cup of vinegar in a gallon of tap water.
 Let the surface dry.

 If the odor still persists, use activated charcoal.
 This type of charcoal is extra dry and absorbs odors more quickly than cooking-type charcoal.
 It can be purchased at a drug store or pet supply store.
 To use it, unplug the freezer.
-Put the charcoal in pans or on paper in the bottom of the freezer for several days.
+Sprinkle the charcoal in pans or on paper at the bottom of the freezer for several days.
 If the odor remains, put in new charcoal.
 When the odor is gone, rinse and dry the inside of the freezer.
-Turn on the freezer and it is ready for food.
+Turn on the freezer, and it is ready for food.